robert-hh/CS1237/README.md

 W600 at 80 MHz: 900 µs
 NRF52: 800µs.

-The nrf port has the problem that the device cannot be configured.
-So the CS1237 operates at it's default mode, which is gain=128, rate=10, channel=0.
+The nrf port has the problem that the device cannot be configured when using the IRQ based driver.
+NRF52840 based devices have worked in the test using the polling driver.
+Otherwise the CS1237 operates at it's default mode, which is gain=128, rate=10, channel=0.

 ## Constructor